 What is a Master Gardener?

-• Are you eager to participate in a practical and intense training program?
+- Am I eager to take part in a practical and in-depth training program?